 Practice profiles enable a program to be teachable, learnable, and doable in typical human service settings.

-After this lesson you will be able to identify criteria that distinguish a usable intervention as well as select and employ appropriate tools and processes for assessing the fit of an intervention.
+After this lesson you will be able to identify criteria that distinguish a usable innovation as well as select and employ appropriate tools and processes for assessing the fit of an innovation.